Enjoy a Low Cost of Living in Thailand

 There are still lots of opportunities to lead a quality lifestyle for not a lot of money in many places.
 Here’s a sample monthly budget for two people living comfortably in Chiang Mai.

-This gives a monthly total of $1800 to $2,300, which would be a realistic budget for a retired couple living in various parts of the country and dining on a mixture of local and international foods.
+This would be a realistic budget for a retired couple living in various parts of the country and dining on a mixture of local and international foods.
 When you realize that Chiang Mai has a population of several hundred thousand and comes with all the amenities of a large, modern city, you can appreciate just how low some of these costs are.

 It is certainly possible to live on less, especially in the smaller towns and more rural areas.
 You can still find studio and one-bedroom apartments available for as little as $300 per month.
 Buying most of your groceries at the local markets as opposed to the large international chains will save you a bundle.
 Finally, because of the relatively inexpensive cost of healthcare, many expats rely on savings for medical emergencies in place of purchasing health insurance with high monthly premiums.